How Much Is RV Insurance?

 5. RV Usage

-Last, but certainly not least, is your RV usage.
-If you’re a weekend warrior who takes their RV on the road occasionally or sets out for a few weeks every year, you’ll likely pay less for RV insurance than those who are living in their RV a few months out of the year.
+The last factor to determine the insurance on an RV cost, but certainly not least, is your RV usage.
+If you’re a weekend warrior who takes your RV on the road occasionally or sets out for a few weeks every year, you’ll likely pay less for RV insurance than those living in their RV a few months out of the year.

 The reasoning is quite simple.
 The more time you spend in your RV out on the open road, the more likely you are to get in an accident or sustain damage to the vehicle.
 If you only take it out a few weeks a year and it’s in storage the rest of the year, you’re less likely to get in an accident.

-Plus, the personal belongings you keep inside are a determining factor of the cost of RV insurance as well.
-If you live in your RV part time, you’re much more likely to keep more belongings inside the RV than someone who’s just on a weekend road trip.
+Plus, the personal belongings you keep inside are a determining factor as well.
+If you live in your RV part-time, you’re much more likely to keep more belongings inside the RV than someone who’s just on a weekend road trip.

 Protect Your Rig With RV Insurance